zac-perry/Quicksort-Median-of-Medians/README.md

 - [x] Makefile, general setup
 - [x] Research more about the median-of-medians method
 - [x] Basic implementation
-- [ ] Implementation with median-of-medians
+- [x] Implementation with median-of-medians
 - [ ] Update README with details, how to run, etc.
 - [ ] Test on the hydra/tesla machines
-- [ ] consider adding benchmark tests?
+- [x] consider adding benchmark tests?
+- [ ] finish benchmark setup
+    - Involves adding randomized arrays
+    - Involves saving the data
+    - Involves using this data and plotting

 ## Implementation Details
 Quick sort, pivot selection method: median of medians with some value ----------